jerrold00j/Featurepreneur_Season_3/README.md

 Dictionary.csv is taken from Kaggle.

-Image_Jina.ipynb is the Example basic code for Image search engine.
+Image_Jina.ipynb is the Example basic code for the Image search engine.

 Jina_Text_search.ipynb is the code to build Backend for Text Search Engine Project which is still in development.

-Demo_Streamlit.py is semantic search by normal functions with a webpage like frontend.
+Demo_Streamlit.py is a semantic search by normal functions with a webpage like a frontend.

-Jina_Semantic_Text_Search.py is semantic search by Jina documents for faster access using Telegram as frontend.
+Jina_Semantic_Text_Search.py is a semantic search by Jina documents for faster access using Telegram as frontend.

 QR.py is the QRcode generator for our telegram group.

 Featurethon_QR.png is the QR code to be scanned to access our telegram group.

+#What the project is?
+We have made Telegram Dictionary Bot using Semantic search with Jina.

+#Why did we create it?
+We created this to learn more about Jina and how fast it is when compared to primitive technologies.

+#How did we make it?
+We made it using Jina Documents to open our CSV file and for faster access.
+Basic python functions for handling the flow for execution.
+Telegram API is used for receiving and replying to the message input.

+#How to run it locally?
+It can be run locally by normal "Python File Name"

+#Tech stack used

+Contributors